Overview

 - A list of microservice permissions.
 If the microservice exposes an own REST API, it can be secured with an own set of permissions, for example, a SMS microservice would requireSMS_ADMIN

 permission to send SMS messages.
 These permissions become available in the tenant after microservice subscription.
-Afterwards, an admin user can grant such permission to another user that wants to send SMS messages via the Cumulocity IoT platform.
+Afterwards, an admin user can grant such permission to another user that wants to send SMS messages via the Cumulocity platform.

 The application ID for existing applications can be obtained employing a GET request with the name of the application: